 Streamlined Employee Manuals to Increase Company Efficiency, resulting in 22.3 percent savings in payroll costs.

-Don’t make things up – Big “No-No,” and you will get slapped for it in an interview situation.
-Use statistics whenever you can to make a visually graphic point about how you work.
-Most resume readers see words in pictures and they like numbers.
-Can’t think of a word – Look up a synonym on the internet.
+Don’t make things up – Big “No-No,” and you will get slapped for it in an interview.
+Use statistics whenever possible to make a visually graphic point about your work.
+Most resume readers see words in pictures, and they like numbers.
+Look up a synonym online if you can’t think of a word.

-TIP – Market yourself as if you were your own product.
-If you were in charge of something or someone – Payroll, for instance, then do not say you were a payroll manager.
-Write your title down in more descriptive terms – Payroll Specialist For 50-employee Technician Unit.
+TIP – Market yourself as if you were your product.
+If you were in charge of something or someone – Payroll, for instance- do not say you were a payroll manager.
+Write your title down more descriptively – Payroll Specialist For 50-employee Technician Unit.

-2 – Resume Design Format must be sharp and consistent.
-Read your resume over and over and over again to check for typos, and off-alignments in spacing, tabs, holding, dates, consistency.
-If you say you pay attention to detail and you miss even one of these items – your resume goes in the circular file.
+2—The resume Design Format must be sharp and consistent.
+Read your resume repeatedly to check for typos and off-alignments in spacing, tabs, holding, dates, and consistency.
+If you say you pay attention to detail and miss even one of these items, your resume goes in the circular file.

-You want to avoid the visual clutter that forces the eyes to skip jaggedly along your resume – the reader should be clean and easy with no skips to snag the eyes away.
+You want to avoid visual clutter that makes the eyes skip jaggedly along your resume.
+The reader should be clean and easy to read, with no skips to snag the eyes away.

 Let another person read your resume before you send it to anyone.
 The second set of eyes will always catch those things you miss.

-Good Example: Good spacing, plus this resume reads well, and is easy on the eye to follow down the page without interruption or changing spacing sequences, or other visual cues.
+Good Example: This resume has good spacing, reads well, and is easy for the eye to follow down the page without interruption, changing spacing sequences, or other visual cues.

 EXPERIENCE: